 Moving house can be problematic

-Many longer-term fixed rate mortgages aren't portable, which means you can't transfer them if you want to move to a different property.
+Many longer-term fixed-rate mortgages aren't portable, which means you can't transfer them if you want to move to a different property.
 This means you will need to stay in your original property for the duration of the deal or face paying a penalty.
-For some lenders this means paying an Early Repayment Charge (ERC) of between 1% to 5% of the outstanding balance.
-For the Virgin Money 15-year fixed-rate mortgage product, the early repayment charge is 8% in the first five years, before it reduces incrementally for the remainder of the term.
+For some lenders this means paying an early repayment charge (ERC) of between 1% to 5% and upwards of the outstanding balance.

 It can be more expensive